Bark River Knives is one of our favorite knife companies!

 - Fowler Bowie (a straight-back design)

-For this, the Bark River Rouge Bowie emulates what is commonly known as the “Natchez Bowie” style and in my opinion, it’s a gorgeous knife!
+For this, the Bark River Rouge Bowie emulates what is commonly known as the “Natchez Bowie” style, and in my opinion, it’s a gorgeous knife!

 It has a very versatile blade design that would be very useful as both a dedicated survival knife and as a hunting knife for large game.
 In fact, with a blade that measures 7 1/4” in length and almost 1/4” in width, this knife has enough heft to perform light chopping tasks and the minuscule Ricasso makes it great for carving.

 The drop point blade places the tip out of the way when removing the hide from harvested game animals and the false edge lightens the tip so that the knife balances just forward of the bolster.
 Plus, the blade is flat ground for the best possible combination of toughness and sharpness.
-The A2 steel used in this knife is, however, not a stainless steel and thus it does require more care than a stainless steel blade to keep it free from rust.
+The A2 steel used in this knife is, however, not stainless steel and thus it does require more care than a stainless steel blade to keep it free from rust.

 The upside though is the steel’s composition.
 It contains 0.95% – 1.05% Carbon, 4.75% – 5.50% Chromium, 0.90% -1.40% Molybdenum, 1.0% Manganese, 0.15% – 0.50% Vanadium and 0.30% Nickel – these makes the A2 steel a very hard one.

-In addition, I really like the traditionally shaped coffin handle with the stainless steel bolsters and no quillions since this design is an excellent complement to the graceful shape of the blade.
+In addition, I really like the traditionally shaped coffin handle with stainless steel bolsters and no quillions since this design is an excellent complement to the graceful shape of the blade.

-Finally, as I said, I REALLY like the and in fact, the ONLY thing that I would change about it is the steel- I strongly prefer stainless steel than non-stainless ones.
+Finally, as I said, I REALLY like the and in fact, the ONLY thing that I would change about it is the steel- I strongly prefer stainless steel to non-stainless ones.
 Otherwise, I honestly don’t believe that the design of this knife could possibly be improved upon!

 Are you looking for a rich and trustworthy resource of expert outdoor tips, gear reviews, and hot survival topics with a heavy emphasis on hunting and fishing?
 Look no further!
 Wilderness Today’s team of dedicated outdoor enthusiasts, veteran hunters, and passionate anglers are here to share their firsthand experience with you.
 With us, there’s no hiking trip too challenging to undertake and no game too sneaky or massive to take down.
 We have some of the best gear recommendations, tactics, and insider advice on the interweb and the utmost respect for nature.